 AFMA has developed stock rebuilding strategies to manage and monitor the recovery of orange roughy, redfish, eastern gemfish, school shark, and blue warehou.
 The objective of stock rebuilding strategies is to rebuild these species within the area of the SESSF to 20 per cent of unfished levels within biologically reasonable timeframes.

-The commercial fish species stock rebuilding strategies are available on the AFMA website ('Environment and research' - 'Protected species Management' - 'Protected species management strategies').
+The commercial fish species stock rebuilding strategies are available on the AFMA website ('Fisheries Management' - 'Management Tools' - 'Rebuilding Strategies').

 7.1.1.
 Orange roughy